Crayon Shin-chan: The Storm Called: The Adult Empire Strikes Back: Plot

 As the hunt for more children begins, Shinnosuke and his friends realize that they overslept and must leave immediately.
 After failing to hide from the henchmen (including several adults that Shinnosuke knows), Shinnosuke, his friends, and what is left of his family go on the run.
 Several hi-jinks later, they decide to steal the principal's bus to escape from the adults.
-Accidentally going to the land of the 20th century, Shinnosuke and everyone in the bus decides to find and confront their parents.
+Accidentally going to the land of the 20th century, Shinnosuke and everyone in the bus decide to find and confront their parents.

 After crashing the bus inside the building, Shin's friends are captured; however, Shinnosuke, Himawari, and Shiro are able to escape.
-Finding the door where Hiroshi is reliving his childhood, Shinnosuke found out that the smell of the 20th century is affecting the adults; as such Shinnosuke uses his father's bad feet odor to neutralize the 20th smell that is affecting Hiroshi.
+Finding the door where Hiroshi is reliving his childhood, Shinnosuke found out that the smell of the 20th century is affecting the adults; as such Shinnosuke uses his father's foot odor to neutralize the 20th smell that is affecting Hiroshi.

 Realizing that the hardships of growing older gave him the family he loves, Hiroshi is successfully brought back to reality.
 After finding Misae, Ken decides to take Shinnosuke and his reunited family to the source of the 20th century.
 He explains that his machine will launch the smell of the 20th century, thanks to the added scent of the people living in the false 20th century.
 Because of the situation at hand, Hiroshi, Shinnosuke, Misae, Himawari, and Shiro must stop the evil plan before it is too late.
 One by one, Shin's family distracts the henchmen to buy him time.
 With the future at stake, Shinnosuke desperately dashes to the control room.

 Though Shinnosuke failed to reach the control room before Ken and Chaco, the actions of him and his family made those living in the 20th century realize that they want to go back to the future.
-As a result, the smell of the 20th century is disappearing.
+As a result, the smell of the 20th century disappears.
 Even though they accept defeat, Ken and Chaco are unable to accept the future; therefore, they attempt suicide at the top of the building.
 But as they attempt the act, they are halted by a pigeon protecting its family.
 With their suicidal actions stopped, Ken and Chaco realize that they too must find a place to live in the 21st century.
 Several children and adults are reunited and sent back to their hometown.
 Shinnosuke and his family return home where the future awaits.